Amanda Knox: Personal and professional life

-After returning to the United States, Knox completed her degree and worked on a book about her case.
+After returning to the United States in late 2011, Knox completed her degree and worked on a book about her case.
 She was often followed by paparazzi.
 Her family incurred large debts from the years of supporting her in Italy and were left insolvent, the proceeds from Waiting to Be Heard: A Memoir having gone to pay legal fees to her Italian lawyers.
-Knox has been a reviewer and journalist for the then West Seattle Herald, later subsumed into Westside Seattle, and attended events of the Innocence Project and related organizations.
+Knox has been a reviewer and journalist for what then was West Seattle Herald (later subsumed into Westside Seattle), and attended events of the Innocence Project and related organizations.

 In a 2017 interview, Knox said she was devoting herself to writing and activism for the wrongfully accused.
 She hosted The Scarlet Letter Reports on Facebook Watch, a series which examined the "gendered nature of public shaming".
-Knox also hosts a podcast, The Truth About True Crime.
+Knox has also hosted other podcasts, including The Truth About True Crime and Labyrinths.
 She has been a featured speaker at fundraising events for non-profits, including the Innocence Project.
 In June 2019, Knox returned to Italy as a keynote speaker at a conference on criminal justice, where she was part of a panel titled "Trial by Media".

+Meredith Kercher's family said through their lawyer that they have "not been pleased with the initiatives Amanda Knox has undertaken over the years" and accused her of attempting to profit from Kercher's murder with her public activities.

-Knox is married to author Christopher Robinson, who is connected to the Robinson Newspapers.
-In October 2021, Knox announced the birth of their daughter in an interview with The New York Times.
+On February 29, 2020, Knox married author Christopher Robinson, who is connected to the Robinson Newspapers, owner of the Westside Seattle newspaper.
+They had first met after Knox's return to Seattle in 2011, and announced their engagement in 2019.
+In an October 2021 interview with The New York Times, Knox announced the birth of their first child, a daughter, who had been born several months prior.
+In September 2023, Knox gave birth to their second child, a son.